Infrasound: History and study

-The Allies of World War I first used infrasound to locate artillery.
 One of the pioneers in infrasonic research was French scientist Vladimir Gavreau.
 His interest in infrasonic waves first came about in 1957 in the large concrete building that he and his research team were working in.
 The group was experiencing bouts of periodic and deeply unpleasant nausea.
-After weeks of speculation on the source of the nausea — the team was convinced that it was a pathogen or an untraced leak of noxious chemical fumes in the facility — they discovered that a “loosely poised low speed motor… was developing [these] ‘nauseating vibrations’”.
+After weeks of speculation on the source of the nausea — the team was convinced that it was a pathogen or an untraced leak of noxious chemical fumes in the facility — they discovered that a "loosely poised low speed motor... was developing [these] 'nauseating vibrations'".

 When Gavreau and the team attempted to measure an amplitude and pitch, they were shocked when their equipment detected no audible sound.
 They concluded the sound being generated by the motor was so low in pitch that it was below their biological ability to hear, and that their recording equipment was not capable of detecting these frequencies.
 Nobody had conceived that sound might exist at such low frequencies, and so no equipment had been developed to detect it.
 Eventually, it was determined that the sound inducing the nausea was a 7 cycle per second infrasound wave that was inducing a resonant mode in the ductwork and architecture of the building, significantly amplifying the sound.
 In the wake of this serendipitous discovery, the researchers soon got to work preparing further infrasonic tests in the laboratories.
 One of his experiments was an infrasonic whistle, an oversized organ pipe.
 As a result of this and similar incidents, it has become routine in new architecture construction to inspect for and eliminate any infrasonic resonances in cavities and the introduction of sound-proofing and materials with specialized sonic properties.